Capthiron/mealhub/README.md

 Add a `index.md` file containing your recipe to the content folder.
 For example `index.md` in `content/blog/your-blog-title/`.

-To have them added to [Quick Meal](https://quick-meal.ml) just open a PR for your contribution.
+To have them added to [MealHub](https://quick-meal.ml) just open a PR for your contribution.

 ### Basic `index.md` Template
 ```